Who’s Who in the Circular

 What Workplace Strategists can do

-- Leverage existing products that can still be reused, like task seating or ancillary items, and strategize was in which to reuse as a first option
+• Leverage existing products that can still be reused, like task seating or ancillary items, and strategize ways in which to reuse as a first option

 Designers have a significant influence on promoting circularity by shaping products, spaces, and systems that prioritize resource efficiency, longevity, and reuse.
 If workplace waste is just a resource in the wrong place, designers are in the right place to fix that.